rogerpt32/adm_paper1/README.md

 ```
 python3 decisiontree.py
 ```
-This will print the accuracies obtained with the regressors and will safe a file named `tree5.dot` which contain a graphic representation of the Decision Tree Model.
-This file can be converted into a more accesible format like pdf using the following command:
+This will print the accuracies obtained with the regressors and will safe a file named `tree5.dot` in the `doc/tree` directory, this file contain a graphic representation of the Decision Tree Model.
+In addition, this file can be converted into a more accesible format like pdf using the following command:
 ```
 dot -Tpdf tree5.dot -o tree.pdf
 ```